zsuzsannamangu/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-As part of my Tech Academy bootcamp, I'm storing coding projects for the HTML and CSS course in this repository.
+This repository features a collection of projects built using HTML and CSS.

 # Hotel site
 This is an example page for a hotel's booking site.
 It's styled using CSS and contains a navbar, image containers and a form.